Azure/azure-kusto-go/README.md

 	panic("add error handling")
 }
 ```

-#### Addtional Ingest Clients
-* `ingest.Streaming` and `ingest.Managed` were added to the SDK.
-Their interface is identical to `ingest.Ingestion` (in fact - they all share an interface `Ingestor`), and are created via `ingest.NewStreaming` and `ingest.NewManaged` respectively.
-`ingest.Streaming` uses [streaming ingestion](https://docs.microsoft.com/en-us/azure/data-explorer/ingest-data-streaming?tabs=azure-portal%2Ccsharp) to ingest data to kusto.
-It supports ingesting from a file or a `Reader`, but not a blob.
-`ingest.Managed` is a managed streaming ingest client.
-It will try to use streaming ingest, but on transient failures and other conditions will fall back to queued ingestion.

-#### New APIs for querying

-* As mentioned before, RowIterator.Next` and `RowIterator.Do` are now deprecated and replaced by `RowIterator.NextRowOrError` and `RowIterator.DoOnRowOrError`.
-The new APIs will act the same as the old, with the following changes:
-`RowIterator.NextRowOrError` will return an additional `inlineError` value, when it's non-nil it indicates an inline error.
-After encountering it, the iteration doesn't end and you should continue consuming the iterator.
-`RowIterator.DoOnRowOrError` requires an additional parameter of type `*errors.Error`, which indicates an inline error.
-It can be ignored or handled, but while returning nil the iteration will continue.

-#### Addtional Features
-* Support extracting non-primary tables from a `RowIterator` using the following methods - `GetNonPrimary`, `GetExtendedProperties` and `GetQueryCompletionInformation`.
-Fixed #85
-* Expose `TableFragmentType` via a Replace flag by @w1ndy in https://github.com/Azure/azure-kusto-go/pull/74
-* Refactor value converters and implement `ExtractValues` for `Row` by @w1ndy in https://github.com/Azure/azure-kusto-go/pull/75
-* Better Dynamic converter by @w1ndy in https://github.com/Azure/azure-kusto-go/pull/78
-* Support more forms of decimal type, and accept input of big.Int for it.
-Fixed #86

-#### Fixes
-* Add support for gzipped errors,.
-Fixed #84
-* Moved from the old deprecated `azblob` to the new supported one.
-This should solve some issues in uploading blobs, specifically memory leaks.

-#### Internal Improvements
-* Added go-fmt gate check by @AsafMah in https://github.com/Azure/azure-kusto-go/pull/77
-* Parallelized tests and made them more robust

-### Version 0.5.2
-#### Fixes
-* **Critical bug** - When ingesting to multiple clusters all data is sent to one cluster.
-As always, we recommend re-using clients and ingestors whenever possible.

 ## Best Practices
 See the SDK [best practices guide](https://docs.microsoft.com/azure/data-explorer/kusto/api/netfx/kusto-ingest-best-practices), which though written for the .NET SDK, applies similarly here.